-Throughout the COVID-19 pandemic, Sheba and Houston Methodist have been dedicated towards the development of innovative medicine to fight the coronavirus.
+Throughout the COVID-19 pandemic, Sheba and Houston Methodist have been dedicated to the development of innovative medicine to fight the coronavirus.
 Houston Methodist is one of the largest hospitals in the United States, a multidisciplinary academic medical center ranked as one of the top 20 hospitals in the US for patient care and safety, by US News & World Report.
 Sheba is the largest, most comprehensive hospital in the Middle East, ranked in Newsweek’s Top 10 Hospitals worldwide.
-Both medical centers have been spearheading patient care, education and research throughout the pandemic.
+Both medical centers have been spearheading patient care, education and research throughout the pandemic

 “We are honored and excited to enhance our image as a hospital without boundaries that is also renowned for our global impact, with the medical prowess of Houston Methodist,” said Yoel Har-Even, Director of Sheba International.
 “We will tackle a myriad of pressing medical issues.
 And I am sure that together we will Accelerate the Redesign of healthcare through Collaboration, which is the acronym (ARC) of our world-renowned innovation center.”